pcaronde/istio-demo/README.md

 ```
 Then `kubectl create -f istio_aws_no_injection.yaml`

-2. AWS EKS does not support automatice sidecar inject so it must be disabled.
-GCE and most stand-alone K8S support it but you may wish to disable it to start.
+2. As of November 2018, AWS EKS did not support automatic sidecar injection so it had be disabled.
+(AWS EKS supports automatic injection as of December 2018) GCE and most stand-alone K8S support it but you may wish to disable it to start.
 a.
 When implementing ISTIO Service Mesh with Helm you may wish to disable automatic sidecar injection.
 Set 'sidecarInjectorWebhook.enabled=false'
 and --set global.configValidation=false
 ```bash